wdporter/i-am-that-vuepress/38-spiritual-practice-is-will-asserted-and-reasserted/readme.md

 **Questioner:**&ensp;The Westerners who occasionally come to see you are faced with a peculiar difficulty.
 The very notion of a liberated man, a realised man, a self-knower, a God-knower, a man beyond the world, is unknown to them.
 All they have in their Christian culture is the idea of a saint: a pious man, law-abiding, God-fearing, fellow-loving, prayerful, sometimes prone to ecstasies and confirmed by a few miracles.
 The very idea of a <span data-tippy-content="The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.">jnani</span> is foreign to Western culture, something exotic and rather unbelievable.
 Even when his existence is accepted, he is looked at with suspicion, as a case of self-induced euphoria caused by strange physical postures and mental attitudes.
 The very idea of a new dimension in consciousness seems to them implausible and improbable.

 What will help them is the opportunity of hearing a *jnani* relate his own experience of realisation, its causes and beginnings, its progress and attainments and its actual practice in daily life.
-Much of what he says may remain strange, even meaningless, yet there will remain a feeling of reälity, an atmosphere of actual experiencing — ineffable, yet very real, a centre from which an exemplary life can be lived.
+Much of what he says may remain strange, even meaningless, yet there will remain a feeling of reality, an atmosphere of actual experiencing — ineffable, yet very real, a centre from which an exemplary life can be lived.

 **Maharaj:**&ensp;The experience may be incommunicable.
 Can one communicate an experience?